asu-iris/course_robotics/_build/html/_sources/lec6-8/fk.md

 Some books use modified (proximal) DH parameters \[John J. Craig, Introduction to Robotics: Mechanics and Control (3rd Edition)\].
-The difference between the classic (distal) DH parameters and the modified DH parameters are the locations of the coordinates system attachment to the links and the order of the performed transformations.
+The difference between the classic  DH parameters and the modified DH parameters are the locations of the coordinate to each links and the order of the performed transformations.

 Compared with the classic DH parameters, the coordinates of frame,
 $O_{i-1}$, is put on Joint $i-1$, not the Joint $i$ in classic DH